Bhumikaaggarwal/Twitter-Clone-VibeX/README.md

 # VibeX Using MERN Stack

-We have made social media website named VibeX which is twitter clone usind MERN stack.
+We have made social media website named VibeX which is twitter clone using MERN stack.